More Isn’t Always Better When it Comes to Technology in Healthcare

 Faculty Director of HELIO

-We are thrilled to share the visiting professor series inspired by a generous gift from David Fine, PhD, MHA ‘74, and his wife Susan Fine.
+We are thrilled to share this exciting visiting professor series inspired by a generous gift from Master of Healthcare Administration alumnus David Fine, MHA ‘74 and his wife Susan Fine.
 The 2024 visiting professor and keynote speaker is Sara Singer, professor at the Stanford University School of Medicine and Stanford Graduate School of Business.
 Learn more about Professor Singer below.

 This lecture series brings a nationally recognized senior academic professional and thought leader to campus each academic year to offer a public lecture and to meet with students, faculty, alumni, and the broader University community.
 The event is hosted by the School of Public Health and the Master of Healthcare Administration program.